-164. The cabin doors are constructed in two sections (upper and lower).
-The door (lower section) utilises a steel frame with aluminium sheeting, shaped and clinched to the frame.
-A capping is riveted to the top.
-Two hinges and a door lock are fitted to the lower section, permitting the door to be opened or retained in the closed position.
-A check-strap is fitted to the door and to the firewall side brace to prevent the door opening excessively.
+178. The doors are constructed in one section and utilise a steel frame with aluminium sheeting shaped and clinched to the frame.
+Two hinges and a door lock are fitted to the lower half, permitting the door to be opened or be retained in the closed position.
+A check-strap is fitted to the door and to the firewall side brace to limit the door opening.